 - If you want to re-apply, make sure to keep your marks up.

-- Applications for admission in September 2014 will be available in early November 2014.
+- Applications for admission for the following September will be available in mid to late fall.

 - However, if you're a MUN student thinking of changing your degree program or are unsure of what to do next, below are two contacts you should use to help develop a plan:

-- The Academic Advising Centre can help you discover your educational options at Memorial.
-Go and talk with an Academic Advisor one-on-one to discuss your degree/program interests and/or course selection in order to figure out how to make your educational path work for you.
-Contact Penny-Lynn White, Student Retention Adviser/Coordinator, at: email@example.com
+- The Academic Advising Centre can help you discover your educational options.
+Talk with an Academic Advisor one-on-one to discuss your degree/program interests and/or course selection to figure out your educational path.
+Contact Penny-Lynn White, Student Retention Adviser/Coordinator, at: firstname.lastname@example.org

 - The Centre for Career Development can help guide you in your career exploration process.
-Go and talk with a Career Adviser one-on-one to discuss your career interests and options.
-To schedule an appointment contact Paula Strickland, Manager at: firstname.lastname@example.org.
+Talk with a Career Adviser one-on-one to discuss your career interests and options.
+To schedule an appointment contact Paula Strickland, Manager at: email@example.com.